Cumberland Gap National Historical Park, Kentucky, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to pick the correct type.
-A lot of adapters for sale now are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Make sure to choose the correct type.
+The vast majority of adapters available online are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 • Power bank for devices